Hospice Care for End-Stage Cancer Patients

 - How can I approach the hospice discussion?

-When Is the Right Time for Hospice?Only a doctor can make the clinical determination about a cancer patient’s prognosis.
-When it becomes six months or less, the patient is considered to have advanced-stage cancer, and can benefit from hospice services.
+When Is the Right Time to Consider Hospice for a Cancer Patient?While hospice is a choice made by the patient, family, and healthcare professional, only a doctor can make the clinical determination about a cancer patient’s prognosis.
+When the patient has six months or less, they are considered to have advanced-stage cancer, and can benefit from hospice services.
 Each patient is different, and symptoms vary according to the kind of cancer they have, but there are a few signs consistent among cancers that commonly mean the disease has progressed to the advanced stage:

 - The patient is rapidly weakening and the malignancy is progressing